nazariimrochko/Hover-board/README.md

 # Hover-board
+Passing the training marathon of Vladilen Minin.
 This is a link for a visual overview https://jsfiddle.net/Denver_21/Lr0mg7pz/9/